ThanhTai141/ASI-React/README.md

   - Revenue tracking.
   - Monitoring new visitors (daily, monthly, yearly).
   - Displaying widgets such as NewUser, Revenue, etc.
-- View and edit user profiles (name, email, avatar, etc.).
+- View and edit user profiles (name, email, avatar, etc.),and mark it as temporarily deleted, preventing access with this account until it is restored.
 - Responsive sidebar with collapse/expand functionality.
 - Light/dark theme switching.
 - Patient management (add, edit, delete patients) with two view modes: table and grid.